JetBrains/kotlin-web-site/docs/reference/null-safety.md

 ## Safe Casts

-Regular casts may result into a ClassCastException if the object is not of the target type.
-Another option is to use safe casts that return null is the attempt was not successful:
+Regular casts may result into a `ClassCastException` if the object is not of the target type.
+Another option is to use safe casts that return *null*{: .keyword } if the attempt was not successful:

 ``` kotlin
 val aInt: Int? = a as?
 Int